 To achieve long-lasting change it is important that all three components of the Hands Off model are implemented.
-There where for example partners did not engage with police, reduction of violence was limited.
-Some of the other things we learned:
+For example, there where partners did not engage with police, reduction of violence against sex workers was limited.
+Some other things we learned:

 - Directly investing in communities is key.
 To maximise the effectiveness of sex worker movements, it is important to invest in the governance and management capacity of sex worker-led organisations